achal-shah/uploadflights/README.md

     pip3 list

 ### Requests library
 A high level HTTP [library](https://2.python-requests.org/en/latest/) for Python.
 Makes writing HTTP request-response code in Python a breeze.
 It has a built-in JSON decoder.
+If there is a warning about dependencies, follow:

+    sudo apt remove chardet
+    pip3 install charset-normalizer
+    pip3 install requests

 ## Resources
 1. Python style [guide](https://www.python.org/dev/peps/pep-0008/#comments).
 1. Python [documentation](https://docs.python.org/3/)
 1. Upgrade Debian from Stretch to Buster.
 I used these [instructions](https://davidsmith.is/2019/07/11/updating-your-wsl-debian-image-to-buster/)